Gravitational potential in spherical topologies: Non-Euclidean Newtonian theory

-Equation~\eqref{eq::NEN_def_g_1} corresponds to Newton's second law for the spatial acceleration of the fluid spatial velocity (this is also the Navier--Stokes equation, since it is written for a fluid), with $\left(\partial_t - \Lie{\T \beta}\right) v^a + v^c\D_c v^a$ being the spatial acceleration corresponding to the spatial velocity $\T v$ in any coordinate system, i.e. covariantly defined; equations~\eqref{eq::NEN_New_Gaus_1} and \eqref{eq::NEN_g_2} are constraint equations on the gravitational field, which \eqref{eq::NEN_g_2} constrains to be irrotational; equation~\eqref{eq::NEN_Theta_hb} is the evolution equation for the spatial metric; equation~\eqref{eq::NEN_cont} is the continuity equation; equation~\eqref{eq::NEN_sys_av_rho} is the expansion law for the volume of the manifold $\Sigma$.
+Equation~\eqref{eq::NEN_def_g_1} corresponds to Newton's second law for the spatial acceleration of the fluid spatial velocity (this is also the Navier--Stokes equation, since it is written for a fluid), with $\left(\partial_t - \Lie{\T \beta}\right) v^a + v^c\D_c v^a$ being the spatial acceleration of the spatial velocity $\T v$ in any coordinate system; Eq.~\eqref{eq::NEN_New_Gaus_1} is the cosmological Poisson equation; Eq.~\eqref{eq::NEN_g_2} constrains the gravitational field to be irrotational (i.e. no gravitomagnetism); Eq.~\eqref{eq::NEN_Theta_hb} is the evolution equation for the spatial metric; Eq.~\eqref{eq::NEN_cont} is the continuity equation; and Eq.~\eqref{eq::NEN_sys_av_rho} is the expansion law for the volume of the manifold $\Sigma$, and corresponds to the Friedmann law in the case of isotropic expansion.

-$\T\Xi$ is called the transverse shear and is also present in Newton's theory, where it can model, in particular, an anisotropic expansion.
-If this term is assumed to be zero, then there exists a coordinate system, i.e. a choice of $\T \beta$, in which the spatial metric takes the simple form $h_{ab} = a^2(t)\tilde{h}_{ab}(x^i)$ with $\dot{a}/a = H$ and where the Ricci tensor $\T{\tilde{\CR}}$ associated to $\T{\tilde{h}}$ is ${\tilde\CR}_{ab} = a^2 {\CR}_{ab} = {\initial{\CR}}/3 \, \tilde{h}_{ab}$, where the subscript $\initial{}$ stands for initial.
-The coordinate system implying this form of the spatial metric corresponds to $\T\beta = -\T v$ and is called a \textit{Galilean coordinate system} (see Section~V in \cite{2021_Vigneron}).
+$\T\Xi$ is a transverse shear and is also present in Newton's theory \cite{1955_Heckmann_et_al, 1956_Heckmann_et_al, 1997_Buchert_et_al, 2021_Vigneron}, where it models an anisotropic expansion.
+If this term is assumed to be zero, then there exists a coordinate system, i.e. a choice of $\T \beta$, in which the spatial metric takes the simple form $h_{ab} = a^2(t)\tilde{h}_{ab}(x^i)$ with $\dot{a}/a = H$ and where the Ricci tensor $\T{\tilde{\CR}}$ associated to $\T{\tilde{h}}$ is ${\tilde\CR}_{ab} = {\initial{\CR}}/3 \, \tilde{h}_{ab} = {\CR}_{ab} $, where the subscript $\initial{}$ stands for initial.
+The coordinate system implying this form of the spatial metric corresponds to $\T\beta = -\T v$ and is called an \textit{inertial coordinate system}, or Eulerian coordinate system in the language of fluid dynamics.
 In this system, the spatial metric has no local dynamics as it is separated in space and time.